lowlight-ua/dos-pesos/README.md

 The user only has to specify the AWS region and the desired names for these devices.

-Deprovisioning/uninsallation is automatic as well.

 Other than that, the project does nothing, so it's useless, though it's potentially useful as a project template.

 ## Why?

-* Taste the life of a devops engineer.
+* Get some devops skills.
 Try out Terraform.
-* The complexity of AWS IoT projects felt challenging, and challenge accepted.
+* The complexity of AWS IoT projects felt challenging, challenge was accepted.
 * Head start for a potential Greengrass project.
 * Fun.